DSoftTechnology/ADS-FDA-Pool3/README.md

 3rd paper prototyping session was held with the Financial Analyst because we determined FDA dataset was limited and may not be able to provide exact report originally requested.

-Live demonstrations of prototypes were provided to users whose comments were reflected into design when possible.
+Live demonstrations of prototypes were provided to users whose comments/criticisms were reflected into design when possible.

 ###h) Created a prototype that works with multiple devices
-Developed prototype to be responsive and successfully tested on various mobile and traditional devices including iPad, Android phone, ChromeBook, PCs
+Developed prototype to be responsive and successfully tested on various mobile and traditional devices including iPad, Android phone, iPhone, ChromeBook, PCs

 Multiple devices documented in ...ADS-FDA-Pool3/tree/master/Test